First few overtones probe the event horizon geometry: Basic equations

 The functions ${\tilde A}$ and ${\tilde B}$ are introduced through infinite continued fraction in order to describe the metric near the horizon (\ie for $x \simeq 0$),

 where $a_1, a_2,\ldots$ and $b_1, b_2,\ldots$ are dimensionless constants to be constrained from observations of phenomena which are localized near the event horizon.
-At the horizon only the first term in each of the continued fractions survives, $ {\tilde A}(0)={a_1},~ {\tilde B}(0)={b_1}, $ which implies that near the horizon only the lower-order terms of the expansions are essential.
+At the horizon only the first term in each of the continued fractions survives,

+which implies that near the horizon only the lower-order terms of the expansions are essential.
+For instance, the Hawking temperature depends on the coefficients of the lowest order only \cite{Konoplya:2021qll},

-When all the coefficients $a_i$, $b_i$ and $\epsilon$ vanish, we have the Schwarzschild solution, so that one can consider the above parametrization as a general deformation of the Schwarzschild geometry.
+When all the coefficients $a_i$, $b_i$ and $\epsilon$ vanish, we have the Schwarzschild black hole, so that one can consider the above parametrization as a general deformation of the Schwarzschild geometry.
 Then, we would like to understand which kind of deformations are responsible for the outburst of overtones.
-For this purpose, following \cite{Konoplya:2020hyk}, we will distinguish the Schwarzschild-like {\it nonmoderate} black holes, whose metric functions are close to the Schwarzschild one everywhere except a small region near the event horizon in which it is strongly different.
+For this purpose, following \cite{Konoplya:2020hyk}, we will distinguish the Schwarzschild-like \textit{nonmoderate} black holes, whose metric functions are close to the Schwarzschild one everywhere except for a relatively small region near the event horizon, in which it is strongly different.
+The word \textit{relatively} means here that the deformation must decay and be negligibly small near the peak of the potential barrier.
 It is believed that this kind of black holes can be Schwarzschild mimickers, so that their ringdown profile and shadows are practically indistinguishable from those for the Schwarzschild ones \cite{Konoplya:2020hyk,Konoplya:2021slg}. {\it Moderate} black holes are characterized by relatively slow change of the metric functions in the near horizon zone.